 Each night guard package includes:

-- Professional lab services: Your mouth guards for sleeping are custom-made for your smile in a professional dental lab in the US.
+- Professional lab services: Your mouth guards for sleeping are formed and hand-finished in a professional dental lab in the US.

-- Custom-fitted guards: Smile Brilliant bruxism night guards are whisper-thin, incredibly durable, and soft and comfortable to wear all night.
+- Custom-fitted guards: Smile Brilliant bruxism night guards are whisper-thin, incredibly durable, and soft and comfortable to wear while you sleep.

 - 1 impression tray: You'll use special impression material to create molds of your upper or lower teeth (whichever you prefer).